 Special Projects Fund

-Grants through our Special Projects Fund allow us to support projects that address an important health care or public health issue in the State, but are outside of our targeted priority areas (expanding health insurance coverage, improving diabetes prevention, and advancing primary care).
+Grants through our Special Projects Fund allow us to support projects that address an important health care or public health issue in the State, but are outside of our targeted priority areas (expanding health insurance coverage, building healthy communities, and advancing primary care).
 We seek to help a wide range of health-related organizations take on innovative projects that can improve health more broadly either at the organizational level, the community level, or the statewide level.

 Eligible projects are coordinated interventions that take place over a specified period of time to achieve quantifiable results.
 Under the Special Projects Fund, the Foundation gives preference to projects that: help low-income and elderly consumers understand and navigate the health system; improve access to health care in service areas with acute shortages; improve quality in measurable ways; support and strengthen safety-net providers to reach more people; and address statewide health system issues that could improve the efficiency or effectiveness of the system.